Relation between fluctuations and efficiency at maximum power for small heat engines: Brownian heat engine

-From now on, we consider the overdamped Brownian particle as the working substance of the microscopic endoreversible heat engine.
+Now, we discuss the endoreversibility of the Brownian heat engines.
 We still consider the four-stroke cycles consisting of two heat transfer strokes and two adiabatic strokes.
 During each adiabatic stroke, the Shannon entropy $S = - k_B \langle \ln p \rangle$ does not change.
 One way to realize such adiabatic strokes without heat exchange ($Q=0$) is quenching $T$ and $\lambda$ simultaneously \cite{Schmiedl_2007}.
+Such adiabatic strokes can be implemented in the current experiments.
+For example, in the experiment of Ref.~\cite{Brownian_Carnot}, the heat engine consists of a charged Brownian particle whose $\lambda$ is controlled by tuning the intensity of the trapping laser and $T$ is controlled by applying a noisy electric force to the charged Brownian particle.
+Therefore, $\lambda$ and $T$ can be changed very fast compared to the timescale of the heat exchange between the bath and the working substance.

 Since the PDF of the overdamped Brownian particle in our system is always in the canonical distribution given by Eq.~\eqref{p}, we can define the effective temperature $\tilde{T}$ by the width of the PDF as \cite{Schmiedl_2007}